The Ngorongoro Serena Lodge is a large hotel but set in a great location

-Medical care: There is a first aid kit at the lodge and some of the staff are trained to use it.
+Medical care: There is a first-aid kit at the lodge and some of the staff are trained in how to use it.
 There is also a qualified medical assistant on site.

 Dangerous animals: High Risk

-Security measures: There is 24 hour security.
-4 guards are on shift at one time.
+Security measures: There is 24-hour security with four guards on duty at any one time.

-Fire safety: There are fire extinguishers in all rooms.
-Some of the staff are trained to use them.
+Fire safety: There are fire extinguishers in all the rooms and main areas.

 Disabled access: On Request

-Money: The lodge will exchange US dollars, British pounds, euros and Tanzanian shillings.
+Money: The lodge will normally exchange US dollars, British pounds, euros and Tanzanian shillings.
+There is a safe in each of the rooms.
 There is a safe in each of the rooms.

-Accepted payment on location: Ngorongoro Serena accepts Visa, American Express and Mastercard at no extra cost.
+Accepted payment on location: Ngorongoro Serena accepts Visa, American Express and MasterCard normally at no extra cost.